sdkman/prompt-library/templates/00-todo_template.md

 I would like you to go through this repository's source code and read all the TODO comments that I have added.
 Group these comments into logical tasks that we can tackle as small units of work.
 Sometimes these tasks could span multiple TODO comments across different files.
 At this point you've only done a grouping _without_ writing anything to a file.

-Then I want you to generate a new document called `TODO.md` in the root directory of this project.
+Then I want you to generate a new todo markdown document in the `prompts` directory, named according to `[feature_number]-[feature_name]-todo.md`.
 This file should contain only the list of logical tasks that you compiled in the previous step.
 Each entry in this file should contain the following detail:

 * A checkbox to indicate if the task is done or not
 * The headline of the task